sid1273/TinDog/README.md

 # TinDog Starting Files

-This website is for dogs to date other dogs
+This website is for dogs to date other dogs.